Humanities and Social Science Program

 Are you a film lover?
 Do you like reading about film ratings and critiques?
 Have you ever written film reviews for fun?
 Are you curious about the history and development of the entertainment industry?
 Do you think about making your own films someday?

-This program takes students through an exciting journey of film from an advanced academic level.
-Students will be introduced to the history of film through the study of different genres and subgenres of film such as action film (spy and espionage film, martial arts film), comic film (black comedy, slapstick comedy), horror film, science fiction film (dystopian film, AI-tech film), animation, the Western, the musical, silent film, and the historical film.
+This program takes students on an exciting journey through film from an advanced academic level.
+Students will be introduced to the history of film through the study of different genres and subgenres, such as action films (spy and espionage films, martial arts films), comic films (black comedy, slapstick comedy), horror films, science fiction films (dystopian films, AI-tech films), animation, Westerns, musicals, silent films, and historical films.

-Students will explore topics related to film narrative, features of different genres, and techniques used in different genres.
-They will also learn film-related terminology, concepts, and the language of cinema, which will help students to think critically, familiarize themselves with key scholarship on topics in film, and articulate their interpretations and ideas about film within an academic framework.
+Students will explore topics related to film narrative, features of different genres, and techniques used in various genres.
+They will also learn film-related terminology, concepts, and the language of cinema, which will help them think critically, familiarize themselves with key scholarship on film topics, and articulate their interpretations and ideas about cinema within an academic framework.

-Through this program, students will learn how to analyze and write about film by using cinema-specific terminology and language.
-They will also learn how to appreciate film in ways that focus on techniques, genres, and socio-historical context.
-The program will also introduce students to academic writing and close-reading of filmic texts through the completion of a final research paper.
+This program will teach students how to analyze and write about films using cinema-specific terminology and language.
+They will also learn to appreciate film in ways that focus on techniques, genres, and socio-historical context.
+The program will also introduce students to academic writing and close reading of film texts through the completion of a final research paper.

-Students will focus on individual topics and generate their own academic work products upon completion of the program.
+Students will focus on individual topics and generate their own academic work products upon program completion.
 Students will also learn general and subject-specific research and academic writing methods used in universities and scholarly publications.
 At the end of the program, students will have the chance to submit their work for publication and win a letter of recommendation from their Faculty Advisor.

 Possible Topics For Final Project: